-Teacher: Well done!
-You all read the numbers perfectly!
+Teacher: Well done.
+You all read the numbers perfectly.

-Teacher: Today, we learned how to form 4-digit numbers and read them.
+Teacher: Today, we learnt how to form 4-digit numbers and read them.
 We also discussed the thousands block and how it is made up of 10 hundreds blocks.

-Teacher: Who can share one thing they learned today?

-Student: I learned how to form and read 4-digit numbers!
+Teacher: Who can share one thing they learnt today?
+Student: I learnt how to form and read 4-digit numbers.

-Teacher: Excellent!
-You all did a fantastic job today.
+Teacher: Excellent.
+You all did a fantastic work today.
+Let us have a huge round of applause.
+See you in the next period.

-Differentiated activities.

-Form four different 4-digit numbers using the digits 3, 6, 8, and 2.
+Form four different 4-digit numbers using the digits 3, 6, 8 and 2.
 Compare the numbers.
 Which is the largest?
 Which is the smallest?
 Write the successor of the largest number you formed.

-Form two 4-digit numbers using the digits 5, 7, 9, and 1.
-Identify the thousands, hundreds, tens, and ones places in your number.
+Form two 4-digit numbers using the digits 5, 7, 9 and 1.
+Identify the thousands, hundreds, tens and ones places in your number.

-Form two 4-digit number using the digits 2, 4, 5, and 1.
-Once you have formed your number, say it out loud, and tell me what each digit represents.
+Form two 4-digit number using the digits 2, 4, 5 and 1.
+Once you have formed your number, say it out loud and tell me what each digit represents.